TheTrio/Horizon/ReadMe.md

 </p>
 <h3>Bug Testing</h3>
 <p>
-The Testing of this program is done by Shivam, Aditya, Madhu Ma'am and Avdesh Sir.
+The Testing of this program is done by Parth, Shivam, Aditya, Madhu Ma'am and Avdesh Sir.
 They really helped in finding out bugs of the Program
 </p>
 <hr>